-• Continue with regular troop meetings.

-• Girl Scout Week-Celebrated each March, starting with Girl Scout Sunday and ending with Girl Scout Sabbath on Saturday.
-It always includes the Girl Scout birthday (when Juliette Gordon Low officially registered the first troop) on March 12.

-• Girl Scout Sunday and Girl Scout Sabbath-Provides an opportunity to attend a place of worship and be recognized as Girl Scouts.
-Ask your service unit manager for more information.

-• Court of Awards ceremony-Celebrate awards with a girl-designed ceremony.
-Ending the troop year with a gathering is a great way to reengage parents and share the girls' successes.

-• Renewal-Late spring is a great time to register for the coming year.
-Incentives associated with early registration are on our website.
+- Continue with regular troop meetings - Girl Scout Week-Celebrated each March, starting with Girl Scout Sunday and ending with Girl Scout Sabbath on Saturday.
+It always includes the Girl Scout birthday (when Juliette Gordon Low officially registered the first troop) on March 12. - Girl Scout Sunday and Girl Scout Sabbath-Provides an opportunity to attend a place of worship and be recognized as Girl Scouts.
+Ask your New Leader manager for more information. - Court of Awards ceremony-Celebrate awards with a girl-designed ceremony.
+Ending the troop year with a gathering is a great way to reengage parents and share the girls' successes. - Renewal Begins April 1 Late spring is a great time to register for the coming year.
+Incentives associated with early registration will be shared through New Leader manager. - Host final caregiver meeting to recap year.